hedyhli/todomvc-tui/README.md

 (loosely formatted)

-See implementations marked with `[x]` as flagship/example implementations.
+Implementations marked with `[x]` are deemed "complete".
+They should satisfy _most_ of the requirements as listed below, in two or three areas more so, possibly because the framework/library used provides certain functionality out of the box.

 ### code

-Everything should be in a single file unless *absolutely necessary*.
+- All code should be in a single file unless required otherwise by the toolchain, in which case, stick to as little code splitting as possible for ease of comparison.
+The single file should be named `main.<ext>` unless required otherwise by the toolchain.

-Tests may be added, and may or may not be in the same file.
+- Tests may be added, and may or may not be in the same file
+- Documentation on functions may be added
+- A binary, if produced, or a project name if required, should be named "todomvc-tui"
+- directories are named by the framework/library used that does the primary heavy-lifting for the terminal, optionally prefixed with the language file extension for disambiguation, e.g. "lua-ncurses" for an implementation using the famous ncurses library, but with lua bindings.

 ### functionality